brtlmiej/webfren/README.md

 $ npm i -g webfren
 ```

-And it will be reade to use in your terminal!
+And it will be ready to use in your terminal!

 ```bash
 $ webfren